uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

    ..
 NOTE::

-      If no local parameterizations are used, then the size of the gradient vector is the sum of the sizes of all the parameter blocks.
+      If no :class:`LocalParameterization`/:class:`Manifold` are used,
+      then the size of the gradient vector is the sum of the sizes of all the parameter blocks.
 If a parameter block has a local parameterization, then it contributes "LocalSize" entries to the gradient vector.

    ..
 NOTE::